jinlow/discrust/README.md

 [![PyPI version shields.io](https://img.shields.io/pypi/v/discrust.svg)](https://pypi.python.org/pypi/discrust/)

 The `discrust` package provides a supervised discretization algorithm.
 Under the hood it implements a decision tree, using information value to find the optimal splits, and provides several different methods to constrain the final discretization scheme.
+This algorithm identifies the optimal way to split a continuous variable into discrete bins, while maximizing the predictive value of those bins with respect to some binary dependent variable.

 ## Usage